Change Maker

 and the tales we tell others' .

 In this very particular corner of the country in the 1960s and of course, as a child, none of this I could articulate.
 Feeling separate from this strange and bewildering land, I found solace in nature.
-I simply escaped, as often as I could, down to the beach where the sea lashed by that sharp east wind held many a kite aloft, whilst the seagulls cried and I found relief and connection, playing among the sand dunes.
-Running unconstrained aside the waters edge with a canine companion at my heels, feeling a delicious sense freedom starkly at odds with the confines of my parents home.
+Escaping as often as I could, down to the beach where the sea lashed by that sharp east wind held many a kite aloft, as the seagulls called, I found relief and connection playing among the sand dunes., or running unconstrained aside the waters edge with a canine companion at my heels.
+The feeling, a delicious sense freedom starkly at odds with the confines of my parents home.
 This, this was my saviour, during a mostly grey, confusing and often solitary childhood.

-Teens and 20's - My teens took the classic trajectory after a tricky beginning, and I learned throughout those challenging years, I have a strong inner compass.
-This kept me from going so far off track that I couldn't get back.
+Teens and 20's - My teens took a familiar trajectory after an uncertain beginning, and I learned throughout those challenging years, I have a strong inner compass.
+One that kept me from going so far off track that I couldn't get back.

 My 40's and into my early 50's were spent juggling, mothering and studying, parenting and projects.

-Experiencing the light and shade, being pulled and pushed, stretched and pummelled.
+Experiencing the light and shade, being pulled and pushed, stretched and pummelled as I wrestled with primarily solo parenting whilst also building on other knowledge.

-Diving in to eco-psychology, strengthening my eco-knowledge, building on my logistics skills through my deepening awareness of systems thinking, and developing my skills as humanistic psychology practitioner really helped me to find my feet again.
+Diving in to eco-psychology, strengthening my ecological knowledge, building on my logistics skills through my deepening awareness of systems thinking, alongside developing my skills as a humanistic psychology practitioner.

 Bringing Networking to Bristol and offering regular eco-psychology and environmental arts practice sessions working with another artist.

-Unpacking personal stories and exploring social change through play; deconstructing identities and cultural narratives we construct, from the day to day minutiae to the grander themes that can sometimes take on mythic proportions.
+Unpacking personal stories and exploring social change through play; deconstructing identities and cultural narratives we inhabit, from the day to day minutiae to the grander themes that can sometimes take on mythic proportions.

 2023 onwards . . .